jisc-services/Public-Documentation/PublicationsRouter/api/v4/IncomingNotification.md

 # Incoming Notification

-**This version has now been superseded by [v4](../v4/README.md), and should NOT be used for new developments.
-It has a proposed end-of-life date of June 2023.**

 The Publications Router IncomingNotification is the structure used by a Publisher to send publication meta-data to Publications Router for routing to Repositories.

 ## JSON Data Structure